-- you have a prior conviction for a similar offense against a family member, household member, or dating partner; and
+- You have a prior conviction for a similar offense against a family member, household member, or dating partner

 If you have been charged with assault in Bryan/College Station, do not hesitate to contact an experienced defense attorney for legal representation immediately.
 Depending on your case, you and your attorney can explore a range of defenses, such as self-defense or defense of your property.
 The Law Office of Donnie Andreski, P.C. will take a careful investigative look at your case to strategize an effective defense.

 Contact The Law Office of Donnie Andreski, P.C., today to get started on your defense with our Bryan/College Station assault lawyer.

 Available 24 Hours a Day, 7 Days a Week

 Direct Access to Attorneys From Start to Finish